nokia/plyometrics/README.md

 ![alt visualizing cache benchmark](screenshots/cache.png)

-If your benchmark is type-parameterized, the chart will include all types used.
+If your benchmark is also type-parameterized, the chart will include all types used.

 ![alt visualizing iteration benchmark](screenshots/iterating.png)